dade92/spring-example1/README.md

 ### CI/CD

-Linked to this project there is a CI/CD integration (both using Jenkins and Github actions) that is triggered on every master push.
+Linked to this project there is a CI/CD integration (Github actions) that is triggered on every master push.
 This will push automatically the docker image on the dockerhub registry, ready for the deployment.